1982 Kangaroo tour of Great Britain and France: Touring party

-The team was coached by the tough and single-minded Balmain Tigers coach Frank Stanton who demanded great discipline and focus from his sides and who was making his third tour.
-Stanton's first tour came as a player in 1963–64, while this was his second consecutive as coach after also coaching the 1978 Kangaroo tour.
-Manly-Warringah's Max Krilich was making his second Kangaroo tour and was named captain and carried out his duties coolly and with great application.
+The team was coached by Balmain Tigers coach Frank Stanton who was making his third tour.
+Stanton's first tour came as a player in 1963–64, this was his second consecutive as coach after also coaching the 1978 Kangaroo tour.
+Manly-Warringah's Max Krilich was making his second Kangaroo tour and was named captain.
 Queensland captain Wally Lewis was named as tour vice-captain.

 Interviewed by journalist/author Ian Whiticker in 2004 Krilich said about the talented squad; "The players in that squad were yet to reach their full potential.
 We were criticised as a weak side, but nobody knew how great a player Wayne Pearce was going to be on the tour.
 Wally Lewis was still in his early 20s, and many of the Queenslanders were in the early stages of their careers".
 He also spoke of Stanton (who was his Manly-Warringah club coach when he had won the 1976 and 1978 NSWRFL premierships, the second of which Krilich was captain of the Sea Eagles): "Frank was a mentally tough coach who totally believed in what he told his players.
 Great credit must go to Stanton who played down the accomplishment and kept our heads straight."

 While the pair did not enjoy an easy relationship, mostly due to Stanton not being impressed with his attitude to training or habits on tour which actually caused him to put on weight, Wally Lewis also found respect for Stanton he had not previously experienced after making his test debut under him against France in 1981.
 After missing selection for the first Test in Hull in favour of Parramatta's 1982 premiership winning Brett Kenny (Lewis was selected on an extended bench but wasn't used), Stanton challenged Lewis to get back into shape and win his way back into the Test team, something he achieved with selection on the bench for the second Test in Wigan and the third Test in Leeds.
 Lewis later admitted that early on in the tour his poor attitude did not sit well with Stanton and that it had led to his missing first test selection.
 Although this was his first Kangaroo Tour, it was not the first tour of Great Britain and France for Lewis who had been a member of the 1977 Australian Schoolboys rugby union tour of Japan, Great Britain and France, a team that included future dual-rugby international Michael O'Connor as well as the Ella brothers Mark, Gary and Glen, cousins of 1982 tourist Steve Ella.